Our Services

 If you suspect an overdose—even if symptoms are mild—seek immediate medical attention.
 Early treatment is highly effective when started quickly.

 When you're sick with fever or flu, you may also become dehydrated, which can strain the body and worsen how you feel overall.
-If you're experiencing symptoms like excessive thirst, dry mouth, dizziness, or decreased urination alongside fever, use a free Dehydration symptom checker to better understand what your body may be telling you and whether you need additional care.
+If you're experiencing symptoms like excessive thirst, dry mouth, dizziness, or decreased urination alongside fever, try a free symptom checker to help identify what your body may be telling you and whether you should seek additional medical care.

 Staying hydrated helps your body function properly, especially when managing fever or illness.